 The Local Who is Visiting the ‘City of Joy’ Kolkata

-The minute I realized my role as a visitor in my hometown, I could enjoy the lackadaisical lanes, and find sporadic euphoria in this cultural flirt with visual frames and the swearings of the women in the local trains…
+The minute I realized my role as a visitor in my hometown, I could enjoy the lackadaisical lanes, and find sporadic euphoria in this cultural flirt with visual frames and the swearings of the women in local trains…

 It’s no secret that cities are not my element.
 But that doesn’t mean I can’t be an observer of a part of India that bears a different mindset (that’s what I tell myself).
 I can criticize Kolkata because I have known its inside-outs for 22 years; the conservative hypocrisy, the blacks, the whites, and the greys.

-Kolkata shows off its outward flavors, and exposes you, the outsider, to walls of cinematic impressions… The galis of North Kolkata live in living montages.
+It shows off its outward flavors, and exposes you, the outsider, to walls of cinematic impressions… The galis of North Kolkata live in living montages.

 With a natural turnover in my approach, I ask the flower vendors where they breed the flowers, how flower trading works, and how they color the Chandramallikas….
 And I want to know from them.
 That’s why I travel.

-If you are visiting Kolkata, the City of Joy, you may want to read about its neighbouring State Odisha.
+If you are visiting the City of Joy, you may want to read about its neighbouring State Odisha.

 The Local-Train Experiences on the Sealdah Line